ciaranm/parasols/README.md

 This is for ``work in progress'' code and experimentation.
 If you'd like to use this code in a real project, you'll need to rip it out.
 In other words, this isn't a nice friendly library.
+The code contains many awful things for allowing experimental work, and some utterly horrific template voodoo for getting an extra 10% performance.

 You will need a C++11 compiler, such as GCC 4.8, to compile this.
 You will also need Boost.